-- (1) An owner of a lot may nominate individuals, as provided under section 18, for election as a voting member of the committee for an election held at the first annual general meeting for the community titles scheme. - (2) A nomination must be given at the meeting in either of the following ways-

-- (a) orally from the floor of the meeting; - (b) in writing handed to the person chairing the meeting.
+- (1) An owner of a lot may nominate individuals, as provided under section 18, for election as a voting member of the committee for an election held at the first annual general meeting for the community titles scheme. - (2) A nomination must be given at the meeting either- - (a) orally from the floor of the meeting; or - (b) in writing handed to the person chairing the meeting.

-21 Modified election procedures for election of committee at first annual general meeting [SM, s 20]
+21 Modified election procedures for committee election at first annual general meeting [SM, s 20]

-- (1) If, under this part, an election must be held at the first annual general meeting for the community titles scheme the duties imposed on the secretary under this part must be carried out by the original owner. - (2) However, to be entitled to vote in the election, a person must be present at the meeting.
+- (1) If, under this part, a committee election must be held at the first annual general meeting for the community titles scheme, the duties imposed on the secretary under this part must be carried out by the original owner. - (2) However, to be entitled to vote in the election, a person must be present at the meeting.

-22 Conduct of elections for committee [SM, s 21]
+22 Conduct of elections for committee [SM, s 22]